-Rule 29.1: Disclosure of records, information and reports by the Board prior to a hearing
+Rule 29.1 Disclosure of Records, Information and Reports by the Board Prior to a Hearing

-At a pre-hearing conference or, in writing if there is no pre-hearing conference, the Board will advise if it intends to produce any records, information or reports at an oral hearing and the dates on which any records, information or reports will be provided to participants.
+At a pre-hearing conference or, in writing if there is no pre-hearing conference, the Board will advise participants if it intends to produce any records, information or reports at an oral hearing and the dates on which any records, information or reports will be provided to participants.

-Rule 30: Expert evidence
+Rule 30: Expert Evidence

-- 1. Unless the Board otherwise orders, a participant may not present expert evidence except in accordance with these Rules. - 2.
+- 1. Unless the Board otherwise orders, a participant may not present expert evidence except in accordance with these RPP. - 2.
 Expert evidence may be admissible if, in the opinion of the Board, it is reasonably necessary to assist the Board in deciding a relevant issue. - 3.
 An "expert" is someone who is qualified by education, training or experience in a particular subject, to give an opinion on that subject. - 4.
 Witnesses who are not "experts" may not be entitled to give opinions on matters outside common everyday experience. - 5.
-If the opinions of "non-expert" witnesses are admitted pursuant to Rule 30.4, these opinions may be given less weight by the hearing panel. - 6.
+If the opinions of "non-expert" witnesses are admitted pursuant to RPP 30.4, these opinions may be given less weight by the hearing panel. - 6.
 Objections to a person's qualifications as an expert will not generally cause a panel to exclude the evidence but may affect the weight given to the evidence. - 7.
-Unless the Board orders otherwise, not more than 21 days after the notice of hearing is published, participants must provide to other participants and to the Board, notice of intent to produce an expert witness or an expert report or both.

-- 8. The notice referred to in 30.7 must indicate the name or organization of the expert and the type of opinion or report to be entered. - 9.
-Subject to Rule 30.7, at least 21 days before the first day of the hearing, the participants must, unless the Board orders otherwise, provide to other participants and to the Board, copies of any expert reports which will be submitted as evidence at the hearing, or if a participant intends to call an expert witness without a report, the participant must produce a written statement of the opinion to be given, the facts upon which the opinion is based, and the qualifications of the expert witness. - Any replies or rebuttals to expert witness reports may be accepted at the discretion of the Board.
+Unless the Board orders otherwise, not more than 21 days after the notice of hearing is published, participants must provide to other participants and to the Board, notice of intent to produce an expert witness or an expert report or both. - 8.
+The notice referred to in RPP 30.7 must indicate the name or organization of the expert and the type of opinion or report to be entered. - 9.
+Subject to RPP 30.7, at least 21 days before the first day of the hearing, the participants must, unless the Board orders otherwise, provide to other participants and to the Board, copies of any expert reports which will be submitted as evidence at the hearing, or if a participant intends to call an expert witness without a report, the participant must produce a written statement of the opinion to be given, the facts upon which the opinion is based, and the qualifications of the expert witness. - 10.
+Any replies or rebuttals to expert witness reports may be accepted at the discretion of the Board.

-Rule 31: Compelling witnesses, documents or other materials
+Rule 31: Compelling Witnesses, Documents or Other Materials